- Born in 1954, Croydon, Surrey

 The following year I returned to normal schooling but further behind everyone else.

 At school the only thing I was good at was art.
 I wanted to do A level art but they said I wouldn’t understand it or the concepts,but was a competent drawer.

-I sold my first painting when I was 15 years-old, for £5.00, you could get drunk on that then ,but I didn’t.
-I found that Art and psychiatry don’t go that well together, if you want to create, and the two things were pulling against each other!
+I sold my first painting when I was 15 years-old, for £5, you could get drunk on that then ,but I didn’t.
+I found that art and psychiatry don’t go that well together.
+If you want to create, I found, the two things were pulling against each other!